beshu-tech/readonlyrest-docs/elasticsearch.md

 ### Client authentication

-By default client authentication is disabled.
-When enabled, server asks client about its certificate, so ES is able to verify client's identity.
+By default the client authentication is disabled.
+When enabled, the server asks the client about its certificate, so ES is able to verify the client's identity.
 It can be enabled by means of:

 ```yml
 client_authentication: true